PacHashs/BloodHorn-Dev/docs/Configuration.md

 ## Supported Languages

-BloodHorn supports multiple interface languages:
+BloodHorn supports multiple interface languages depending on your setup of localization. (you can have as many langs as you want):

 - `en`: English (default)
 - `es`: Spanish